DaniPari99/ResearchTrack1/assignment2/README.md

 ```bash
 $ rosrun assignment2 robot_controller
 ```
-I you want, in another shell, you can launch the following command:
+If you want, in another shell, you can launch the following command:

 ```bash
 $ rosrun assignment2 user_interface